 There’s always a little bump when you switch from the air in your cheeks back to the air in your lungs.
 Everybody wants to get rid of it, but there’s always going to be a slight hitch or bump.
 Always.
 What you need to do is find exercises that will help mask the bump as much as possible.

 What I have read about is that with most students is that the bump isn’t noticeable if you’re wiggling your fingers or doing some kind of technical pattern while you’re going through the circular breathing.
 And the concentration for listeners will be on the notes being changed as opposed to the variation in sound.

 One has to practice circular breathing every day.
 Just include it as part of your warm-up.
 It’s something you have to do on a daily basis, otherwise, it just doesn’t develop.

 What Does Circular Breathing Have to Do with Natural Breathing?

-It may strengthen the diaphragm somewhat but other then that, not much.
-The primary key to breathing is the size of the diaphragm - not the strength.
+Circular breathing may strengthen the diaphragm somewhat but other than that, not much.
+The primary key to breathing is the size of the diaphragm - not its strength.

 Recent Comment from a Saxophone Player

 I view circular breathing as a circus trick, quite divorced from the art of wind instruments.
 In my view, the most profound thing about wind instruments is how they give the listener a deep tour of the emotional life of the artist, through a raw and completely naked revelation of the artist's breathing: diaphragm, posture, ribs...and every little emotional nuance along each millimeter of the exhale and inhale.

 Circular breathing completely circumvents this connection between listener and artist's emotional/breathing life, allowing the listener into the artist's body only as deep as the cheeks....a very superficial tour of the artist's inner life.